Go directly to the Inventicator™ app.

 If you'd like to speak to Invention City® in detail about your invention we invite you to sign up for a Brutally Honest Review.
 We do the inventication for you, offer you personal feedback about your invention and possibly offer to license or represent your invention.
 Inventions at all stages are considered.

-Invention City® actively seeks invention submissions for potential licensing deals in three ways:
+Invention City® actively seeks invention submissions for potential licensing deals in two ways:

-- Brutally Honest Review $95 - Includes inventication by Invention City®, personal feedback and more.
+- Brutally Honest Review $95 - Includes inventication by Invention City®, personal feedback, recommendations and more.

 Go to the Inventicator™ app.